bonitasoft/bonita-doc/.github/PULL_REQUEST_TEMPLATE.md

 # Eg. feat(APIs): provide code sample to show usage of Living Application creation
 # Eg. feat(dates): describe step by step tutorial on Date types in Bonita BPM

+# DESCRIPTION:
 # Then, if needed, give below a more detailed explanation on why this change is being made.
-# You can write as many lines of description as needed:
+# You can write as many lines of DESCRIPTION as needed:
 # Eg:
 #    This change of part of a larger scale rewriting of how to deal with Dates in Bonita BPM.
 #    Usage has proven that the feature was not correctly understood.